-- A compulsory form of proceedings for insolvent natural persons (who are not carrying on a business). . - The debtor must offer his creditors a settlement plan, payable over a period of seven years.
-A majority (in number • present at the approval meeting and by value of all claims) of unsecured creditors as well as creditors with
+- A compulsory form of proceedings for insolvent natural persons (who are not carrying on a business). - The debtor must offer his creditors a settlement plan, payable over a period of seven years.
+A majority (in number present at the approval meeting and by value of all claims) of unsecured creditors as well as creditors with

-• A statutory moratorium arises after the initiation of proceedings by the debtor.
+- preferential and subordinate claims insofar as they suffer a loss must approve the reorganisation plan.
+If approved, the individual will continue to manage his own assets. - A statutory moratorium arises after the initiation of proceedings by the debtor.
 If the creditors decline the proposed settlement plan, the debtor may ask for Abschöpfungsverfahren (proceedings for an income levy) be initiated.

-Anticipated changes in the next two years In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
+In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
 The aim of the directive is to provide minimum common standards which member states will be required to incorporate into their national laws within 2 years of the directive entering into force.
 The draft directive is currently making its way through the European legislative process and it is anticipated that a general approach agreement on the proposals will be reached by December 2018, with a view to a first reading agreement in the European Parliament before the end of its current term in 2019.

-Notable features which the directive will require member states to include in their insolvency laws are: an effective preventative restructuring framework; • a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; • an ability to cram down dissenting classes of creditors; • adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and • provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.
+Notable features which the directive will require member states to include in their insolvency laws are:

+- an effective preventative restructuring framework; - a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; - an ability to cram down dissenting classes of creditors; - adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and - provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.

-BELGIUM LOCAL NAME Gerechtelijke reorganisatie (Dutch) La réorganisation judiciaire (French) ENGLISH TRANSLATION Judicial reorganisation KEY FEATURES • A debtor facing financial difficulties may initiate a 'judicial reorganisation' procedure which comprises a debt restructuring scheme under the supervision of the court.
-The debtor will be granted a moratorium and remains in control of its affairs. tural person, partnership, company or even an association in certain circumstances).
-There are three possible routes that the judicial reorganisation procedure may take: Amicable Settlement; Collective settlement; or Transfer of assets under court supervision.
-I ne debtor chooses which is h nost appropriate and can apply, at any time, to the court to change the route it takes.
-LOCAL NAME 1.
-Gerechtelijke reorganisatie door een minnelijk akkoord (Dutch) La réorganisation judiciaire par accord amiabale (French) ENGLISH TRANSLATION 1.
-Judicial reorganisation through an amicable settlement KEY FEATURES • Amicable Settlement - provides for the debtor to agree a payment plan with a limited number (two or more) of its creditors.
-LOCAL NAME 2.
-Gerechtelijke reorganisatie door een collectief akkoord (Dutch) Réorganisation judiciaire par accord collectif (French) ENGLISH TRANSLATION 2.
-Judicial reorganisation through a collective settlement KEY FEATURES Collective Settlement - the second route for a judicial organisation procedure to take, provides for the debtor to propose a payment plan to its general body of creditors.
-If a majority of creditors vote in favour, and the court sees no reason not to approve it, the plan will be binding on all creditors.
-LOCAL NAME 3.
-Gerechtelijke reorganisatie door overdracht onder gerechtelijk gezag (Dutch) Réorganisation judiciaire par transfert sous autorité de justice (French) ENGLISH TRANSLATION 3.
-Judicial reorganisation through a transfer of assets under court supervision KEY FEATURES Transfer of assets under court supervision - the third and most drastic option for a judicial reorganisation procedure provides for the transfer (sale) of the debtor's assets, either in whole or in part, by a court-appointed administrator.
-The administrator must give priority to preserving the debtor's business.
-LOCAL NAME Ondernemingsbemiddelaar (Dutch) Médiateur d'entreprise (French) ENGLISH TRANSLATION Business mediator KEY FEATURES • A debtor can apply to court to appoint a business mediator to assist in facilitating a reorganisation, both within and outside the context of a judicial reorganisation.
+- A debtor facing financial difficulties may initiate a 'judicial reorganisation' procedure which comprises a debt restructuring scheme under the supervision of the court.
+The debtor will be granted a moratorium and remains in control of its affairs. - Available to all businesses (natural person, partnership, company or even an association in certain circumstances). - There are three possible routes that the judicial reorganisation procedure may take: - Amicable Settlement; - Collective settlement; or - Transfer of assets under court supervision.

-• Possible but rarely used for natural persons --- --

-LOCAL NAME Voorlopig bewindvoerder, voorlopig bestuurder or mandataris ad hoc (Dutch) Administrateur provisoire or mandataire ad hoc (French) ENGLISH TRANSLATION Provisional administrator
+The debtor chooses which is most appropriate and can apply, at any time, to the court to change the route it takes.

+- If a majority of creditors vote in favour, and the court sees no reason not to approve it, the plan will be binding on all creditors.

+- Transfer of assets under court supervision the third and most drastic option for a judicial reorganisation procedure provides for the transfer (sale) of the debtor's assets, either in whole or in part, by a court-appointed administrator. - The administrator must give priority to preserving the debtor's business.

+A debtor can apply to court to appoint a business mediator to assist in facilitating a reorganisation, both within and